rory-bedford/antelop-docs/docs/source/ui/behaviour.rst

 Additionally, you need to define the features in your rig.
 All features must align one-to-one with objects in your NWB file, except for bodyparts which you want to track with DeepLabCut, which don't need to be in the NWB.
 We will briefly describe the features of a NWB file that are relevant here:

 NWB splits data based on how it was acquired: was it raw collected data, was it preprocessed, was it a user defined stimulus, etc. You must select whether this feature is stored in the NWB under `acquisition`, `stimulus`, or `processing`.
 Processing data, in particular, requires an additional path (a string potentially with slashes separating paths), to show where in the processing module this feature is.
-The additional option, `DeepLabCut`, refers to features in the rig that will be processed internally in Antelope using DeepLabCut.
+The additional option, `DeepLabCut`, refers to features in the rig that will be processed internally in Antelop using DeepLabCut.
 These must be predefined at the time of rig definition.
 These would be bodyparts on an animal that you want to track, for example.
 These will always be kinematics data type.
-Note we also support DeepLabCut data that is processed outside antelope, and is therefore under `processing`.
+Note we also support DeepLabCut data that is processed outside antelop, and is therefore under `processing`.

 There is then the question of data ownership.
 Stimulus data can only belong to the world, while acquisition and processing data can belong to the world or an animal in the world.
 For the general description of the rig, we do not know which animals will be used, but we do know how many animals there will be.
 For single animal experiments this is very simple - you jsut say it belongs to self.
 For multi-animal experiments, we need to index the hypothetical animals, so we can say this feature (such as a bodypart or measuring device) belongs to animal 1, this one to animal 2, etc. When inserting data later, you then link these hypothetical animals to the actual animals used.